Tax Planning 101: Buy, Borrow, Die

 In order to avoid taxation using Buy, Borrow, Die, an American must first have enough money to invest in appreciating assets.
-Assets often provide around 3% growth every year, which means that $2 Million invested provides an annual passive income of about $60,000, the median American household salary. $10 Million invested provides approximately an annual passive income of $300,000, which is well into the 90th percentile of earners.
+Broadly invested assets often provide at least 3% growth every year after inflation, which means that $2 Million invested provides an annual passive income of about $60,000, the median American household salary. $10 Million invested provides approximately an annual passive income of $300,000, which is well into the 90th percentile of earners.
 This is gained through no effort of the investor.
 If the taxpayer sells these gains as she receives them, then she will pay capital gains taxes. (already a lower rate than the normal income rates)

 The Pledge: Buy

 The first act of this magic trick is very simple.
-Our Patriotic American Citizen takes their hard-inherited wealth and buys appreciating assets. $10,000,000 inherited will provide around $300,000 in unrealized gains for her every year.
+Our Patriotic American Citizen takes their hard-inherited wealth and buys appreciating assets. $10,000,000 inherited will usually provide at least $600,000 in gains, approximately $300,000 of which will be saved so that the fund grows with inflation, leaving $300,000 of income (which grows with inflation, because the other $300,000 is saved).
 But that is not sold; the first step is buy, not sell.

 The Turn: Borrow

 The second act is also very simple.
-Our Patriotic American Citizen will earn $300,000 in appreciation this year and wants to spend it, but that logically would mean selling the gains and paying 15% capital gains taxes on their income.
+Our Patriotic American Citizen now wants to spend her $300,000 in income from above, which logically would mean selling the gains and paying 15% capital gains taxes on their income.

 The Patriotic American Citizen here turns the ordinary (spending $300,000 in capital gains) into the extraordinary by withdrawing $300,000 in debt.
 By doing so, she has avoided paying taxes this year on her capital gains, because they have not been sold and are therefore unrealized, and she has avoided paying taxes on the debt because debt is not taxed.
 She has paid no taxes this year, despite spending the $300,000 in appreciation of her assets.